praF02/anevicon/README.md

   <img src="https://github.com/Gymmasssorla/anevicon/raw/master/DEMO.png"><br>

 A high-performant traffic generator, designed to be as convenient and reliable as it is possible.
-It sends numerous UDP packets to a server, thereby simulating an activity that can be produced by your end users or a group of hackers.
+It sends numerous UDP packets to a server which lets you test your server against the abnormal activity.

   <h4>
     <a href="https://github.com/Gymmasssorla/anevicon/pulse">Pulse</a> &middot;